swimmingly/yodrew.github.io/make.md

 5. join
     1. masking tape
     2. wood glue, unthickened, any grade
+    3. glue dispenser:
+        - bottle with a very fine nozzle (2mm hole) OR
-    3. glue syringe, 20-50mL for precise, efficient gluing
+        - glue syringe, 20-50mL for precise, efficient gluing, available at:
-        - available at:
             - woodworking shops, with needles
-            - as kitchenware along with 2-3mm stainless needles
             - pharmacies.
-Also get a 2mm x 40--50mm needle.
-Perhaps cut off the tip.
-If unavailable, use a cartridge from ballpoint pen, the fat (4-5mm) tapering type.
-Clean it out and trim it down to point in taper that fits over nipple of syringe
-        - remove needle and plunger.
-Cover nipple with finger and fill from back, leaving 10mm unfilled.
-Replace plunger barely.
-Point nipple upward and uncover it.
-Wait for air bubble to rise to top.
-Then push plunger in till air is cleared from syringe.
-Replace needle and use.
+I have improvised needles with pen refills
 6. for roller blind:
     1. drill
     2. screwdriver